Andr1500/CICD_BlueGreen_EC2/README.md

 # Creation of Elastic Container Registry and EC2 instance with Terraform

-Got to /terraform_aws_environment_creation and build AWS environment:
+Go to /terraform_aws_environment_creation and build AWS environment:

 set AWS credentials, credentials can be exported as environment variables:
 ```